Major Mathematics, Images, Data

 Courses of this major are associated to

-– refresher courses at the begining of the academic year
+– refresher courses at the beginning of the academic year

-– two additional course to be chosen among those proposed in the other majors (see the welcome page for a complet list).
+– two additional courses to be chosen among those proposed in the other majors (see the welcome page for a complete list).

-Total variation model : mathematical fundation, applications, numerical methods
+Total variation model: mathematical foundations, applications, numerical methods

 Spectral analysis of images and shapes, applications.

-Neural networks (deep, hybrids, specialized) : structures and learning principles, applications (geometrical) to image, shape and data set processing.
+Neural networks (deep, hybrid, specialized): structures and learning principles, applications (particularly geometric) to image, shape, and point cloud processing.

-Variationnal methods for inverse problems in medical imagery
+Variational methods for inverse problems in medical imaging

 Objective